Skip to main content

 Notice how we are starting with index 44 for calculating prefix sum from 33 as fenwick tree array start inserting elements from index 11.

-Now let's calculate the prefix sum from 66.
+Similarly, let's calculate the prefix sum from index 66.

 fenwick-tree-9.svg